cran/connectwidgets/README.md

 ---
 ```

-Once you’re happy with the look of your page, Publish it to RStudio
+Once you’re happy with the look of your page, Publish it to Posit
 Connect.
 Read more at `vignette("publishing")`.

 ## A more customized example: